philosofonusus/nvim/README.md

 - Modular
 - Completely Documented

-**NOT** a Neovim distribution, but instead a starting point for your configuration.
+**NOT** a Neovim distribution, but instead a starting point for your configuration so I highly reccomend to start with this.

 ## Installation